treeverse/lakeFS/docs/quickstart/launch.md

 previous: ["Quickstart introduction", "./index.html"]
 ---

-# lakeFS Quickstart: Spin up the environment 🧑🏻‍💻
+# Spin up the environment 🧑🏻‍💻

 _The quickstart uses Docker Compose to bring up the lakeFS container, pre-populate it with some data, and also provide a duckDB container from where we can interact with the data.
 You'll need [Docker](https://docs.docker.com/get-docker/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed to run this._